MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/mysql.md

 npm install mysql
 ```

-## Example
+### Example

-Connect to a MySQL database and perform a simple query.
+Connect to a MySQL database and perform a simple query to retrieve all customers.

 ```javascript
 const mysql = require('mysql');